 Something there is that doesn’t love a wall.
 The line from Robert Frost’s poem Mending Wall sprang back to mind - several decades after its first reading at school.
 Borders and frontiers are top of mind: walls that are intended to keep us separate, safe, segregated.
 Walls between Israelis and Palestinians, Americans and Mexicans, and soon, it would seem, Britons from Europeans.

 Good fences make good neighbours.
 Is it really so?

-I’m excited to announce that this painting has been accepted for EX LIBRIS presented by Newlyn Society of Artists at Tremenheere in Cornwall.
+I’m excited to announce that this painting has been accepted for EX LIBRIS presented by Newlyn Society of Artists at Tremenheere in Cornwall from 3rd - 21st April 2019.
 The exhibition focuses on a personal and contemporary view of the relationship between the written word and image and is curated by Dr Ryaa Bread who is curatorial director of Kestle Barton nr Falmouth, Cornwall.
 The literary theme will be reflected within the curation with a 'bookish' environment at the gallery with display cabinets and bookshelves with the books and texts that relates to the artwork displayed.